EventStore/EventStore/docs/server/quick-start/installation.md

 ### License Keys

-Some features of EventStoreDB require a license key to access.
+Some features of KurrentDB require a license key to access.
 When you purchase an enterprise subscription, the license key will be sent to your company's designated license administrator.
 Existing customers who would like to upgrade to a 24.10+ enterprise license should contact their Kurrent (formerly Event Store) account manager or contact us [here](https://www.kurrent.io/talk_to_expert).
 As an existing customer, you can also try the enterprise features by signing up for a [free trial license key](https://www.kurrent.io/kurrent_free_trial).

-There are various ways to provide the license key to EventStoreDB.
+There are various ways to provide the license key to KurrentDB.
 For more information, refer to the [configuration guide](../configuration/README.md).

 Configuration file: